Creativity and community: How modern humans overcame the Neanderthals

-Category: Environment Hits: 2A new study is the first-ever to identify the genes for creativity in Homo sapiens that distinguish modern humans from chimpanzees and Neanderthals.
+Category: Environment Hits: 4A new study is the first-ever to identify the genes for creativity in Homo sapiens that distinguish modern humans from chimpanzees and Neanderthals.
 The research identified 267 genes that are found only in modern humans and likely play an important role in the evolution of the behavioral characteristics that set apart Homo sapiens, including creativity, self-awareness, cooperativeness, and healthy longevity.

 Read more https://www.sciencedaily.com/releases/2021/04/210421100932.htm